Nutrition Science 2023-2024

-When you have been nominated by your home institution for exchange studies at Karolinska Institutet, you can apply using the form below.
+Who can apply?
+When you have been nominated by your home university for exchange studies at Karolinska Institutet, you can apply.

 - A verified transcript of credits and grades, i.e. list of courses passed at your home university

 - A verified copy of your passport, where your photo and details are visible.
-The copy MUST be certified by your home institution, i.e. signed and stamped by somebody who works there and can certify that it is a copy of your passport.
-A copy of an ID card is not sufficient.
+The copy MUST be certified by your home institution, i.e. signed and stamped by somebody who works there, who can certify that it is a copy of your passport.
+A copy of an ID-card is not sufficient.